julialong/slogo_interpreter/README.md

 before that information is updated.
 This is because these pieces of information are only grabbed at the start of an instance.
 If values are changed while a window is open, it will not update, but data is accurate at time of window launch.
 * Turtle movement wrapping around the screen is hardcoded so that if a turtle goes over the edge of the Canvas, the turtle will simply be placed on the opposite edge, no matter how much over the edge the turtle was.
 Therefore, if the turtle could have wrapped around the entire Canvas 3 times, the turtle will still only appear on the other side of the Canvas and will not draw a trail over the entire Canvas.
+* Certain ill-formatted input causes the application to spin infinitely without returning to the user, crashing, or executing any bit of code.